CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 #### Extensions
 1a.
 User inputs details in incorrect format
-> System displays error message
+> System displays error message and help text
 > Use case resumes at step 1

 ### Use case: Find  task